 Growing up, I was bullied severely as a child.
 There comes a point where you go – I’m not doing that anymore.
 I’m going to stand up for myself, and nine times out of ten, people will back down.
 Quite a few times, guys and even girls will touch you inappropriately.
 A very drunk lady came up to me on Oxford street while I was doing a silent disco walking tour for a hen party of fifteen girls, and she started grabbing my fake boobs and then put her hand on my crotch.
 And at that point, I just pushed her away.

-Is it important to you that your family and friends support your decision to be openly a Drag Queen?
+Is it important that your family and friends support your decision to be openly a Drag Queen?

 I’ll tell you this, and the same goes for being gay, a Drag Queen, and in other areas of life where some people might not accept you – I don’t care.
 I don’t ask for your acceptance.